 Choosing the Right Scratcher for Your Cat

 Every cat has individual preferences, so offering variety is key.
-Here are a few guidelines:
+Here are a few guidelines:- For kittens – Provide both horizontal and vertical scratchers to encourage good habits early.

 - For adult cats – Size and stability matter.
 Taller posts or L-shaped scratchers allow full-body stretches.